 A trading cryptocurrency guide must provide reviews of all of the top crypto exchanges out there, so that you can find the best cryptocurrency exchange site for you.
 This review of Kuna consists of four parts: general information, fees, deposit methods and security.

 Kuna is a Ukrainian cryptocurrency exchange.
 There are a handful of other exchanges from the Ukraine.
-If we would mention one (and only one), it would presumably be BTC Trade UA that has been up and running for quite some time.

 US-investors may not trade on this exchange.
 So if you are a US-investor and want to trade at Kuna, you’ll have to reconsider your choice of trading venue and choose one of the other top crypto exchanges.
 Don’t be too sad though, there are many other venues that offer the type of trading this exchange does.
 Use our Exchange Finder to find out which alternatives you have.